This is the multi-page printable view of this section. Click here to print.

 Endor Labs creates namespaces for all projects that are available in the Bitbucket Cloud workspace.

-5. Enter the Bitbucket access token.
+6. Enter the Bitbucket access token.

-The access token must have at least the Project read permission.
+The access token must have at least the Project:read permission.

-6. Select the scan types to enable.
+1. Select the scan types to enable in SCANNERS.

 • SCA: Perform software composition analysis and discover AI models used in your repository.